appsmithorg/appsmith-docs/website/docs/advanced-concepts/external-portal-using-appsmith.md

 When each customer requires a different set of features:

 - Set up and maintain separate instances for each application, allowing full control over configuration, management, and updates for each customer.
 For more information about installing Appsmith, see the [Installation guides](/getting-started/setup/installation-guides).
-- Use separate Git branches for each application to manage updates and changes efficiently, keeping each instance up-to-date while maintaining isolation.
+- Use separate Git repository for each application to manage updates and changes efficiently, keeping each instance up-to-date while maintaining isolation.
+For more information about configuring Git repositories, see [Connect to Git Repository](/advanced-concepts/version-control-with-git/guides/overview#connect-git-repository) guide.